eigenvivek/eigenvivek.github.io/index.md

       <a href="https://github.com/eigenvivek/zlearn">project page</a> /
       <a href="https://heyzine.com/flip-book/620e87244e.html#page/31">proceedings</a>
     </div>
-    <p>Supervised deep learning models are used ubiquitiously throughout image-based drug discovery.
+    <p>Supervised deep learning models are used ubiquitously throughout image-based drug discovery.
 We discover a mechanism by which these models cheat and propose an interpretability metric to quantify the level of confounding.</p>
   </div>
 </div>